 Woodland graves offer an alternative, natural form of burial, in which the accumulating graves remain forever, in a newly created forest.
 The area has been planned to recreate traditional woodland, which will provide important environmental benefits for the encouragement and protection of wildlife.

 We are concerned with any form of damage to the environment and recognise that burial facilities can be designed to offer many benefits to wildlife.
 The creation of a habitat for wildlife will assist in increasing the amount of birds, mammals, insects and flowers and also provide a burial area for those departed who wish to ‘return to nature’.

 The woodland burial area is located at Woodwells Cemetery.

 Telephone: 01442 228066

-Woodwells Cemetery opened in 1960 and is a lawn cemetery, i.e. lawn headstones, the remainder of the graves are grassed over to permit unimpeded mowing of the grave spaces.
+Woodwells Cemetery opened in 1960 and is a lawn cemetery (with lawn headstones), the remainder of the graves are grassed over to permit unimpeded mowing of the grave spaces.